Paraquat is a chemical herbicide, or weed killer, that’s highly toxic. It’s also known by the brand name Gramoxone.

 If the paraquat poisoning is more advanced, your doctors may order a hemoperfusion.
 This procedure attempts to filter blood through charcoal to try to remove the paraquat from the system (particularly the lungs).

 It’s often not possible to reverse damage that’s occurred or avoid long-term consequences.
 That being said, early treatment can allow someone to avoid permanent side effects of the poisoning.
-Unfortunately, paraquat is highly toxic and there’s no cure or antidote.
+Unfortunately, paraquat is highly toxic and there’s no antidote.

 - Avoid areas that you know use paraquat or herbicides.

 - Wash all produce thoroughly with clean water before consuming it.

 - In areas known for paraquat usage, only drink bottled water and other pre-packaged beverages.

 - If you believe food or drink has been in contact with paraquat, don’t consume it.

 - If you work with paraquat, read all chemical labels carefully.